MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

 ## Create a Terraform configuration file

-At this point, you should be logged into an Azure subscription.
-Now, let's write a test Terraform configuration file.
-When you run Terraform against this file in the next section, it creates an Azure resource group in your Azure subscription.
+In this section, you'll create a simple Terraform configuration file.
+This configuration file creates an Azure resource group in your Azure subscription.

 1. Create a directory to hold the Terraform files for this demo.